jython/book/chapter11.rst

 .. tip::

-   Alternatively, and depending on your operating system, the same operation can be performed copying the file from the file manager and pasting it into the project (either via menu, keyboard shortcuts or drag & drop).
+   Alternatively, and depending on your operating system, the same operation can be performed copying the folder from the file manager and pasting it into the project (either via menu, keyboard shortcuts or drag & drop).

 Now, the file is part of the project, but we need to tell PyDev that the file is